wizards-of-lua/wizards-of-lua/docs/index.md

 -----
 ### Join Us on our Public Server!

-We want to invite you to join our public server at <tt>mc.wizards-of-lua.net</tt>.
+We invite you to join our public server at <tt>mc.wizards-of-lua.net:30300</tt>

-On this server we are running the development version of our upcoming Red Magic mod, which is completely powered by Wizards of Lua magic.

-We would be grateful for any bug reports and feedback on the project.
+to see some Lua spells in action.

 -----
-### We are Looking for Beta Testers!
+### We are Always Looking for Beta Testers!

 If you are interested to help us with Beta tests, just [tell us on our Discord channel]({{ site.discord_url }}), so that we can invite you to our beta servers.